Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type: Introduction

 \section{Introduction}

-Stable vector bundles with zero characteristic classes on a smooth projective variety are given by the irreducible unitary representations of the fundamental group of the variety.
-On the other hand, it is a difficult and interesting question to produce explicit examples of stable vector bundles on algebraic varieties with non-zero characteristic classes.
-However, there are such vector bundles within the framework of homogeneous spaces.
-For example, an irreducible homogeneous bundle $E$ on a homogeneous space $Y$ is stable \cite{Um}, \cite{ramanan}, \cite{indranil}.
-Once one has these stable vector bundles, a theorem of Mehta-Ramanathan~\cite{me-ra} and Flenner \cite{Fl} asserts the stability of restrictions of these bundles to general hypersurfaces $X$ of high enough degree with respect to the given polarisation.
-In this article, we address the following general question: What can be said about the stability of the restriction of an irreducible homogeneous bundle $E$, defined on a homogeneous space $Y$, to a subvariety~$X\,\subset\, Y$~?
+Throughout this article, by (semi-)stability of a vector bundle we mean \emph{slope (semi-)stabi\-lity} with respect to some fixed polarization.
+The stable vector bundles with zero characteristic classes on a smooth projective variety are given by the irreducible unitary representations of the fundamental group of the variety.
+But, in the study of moduli spaces, it is a difficult and interesting question to produce explicit examples of stable vector bundles on algebraic varieties with non-zero characteristic classes.
+There are such vector bundles within the framework of homogeneous spaces: for example, an irreducible homogeneous bundle on a homogeneous space is stable with respect to any polarization~\cite{Um}, \cite{ramanan}, \cite{indranil}.
+Once one has these stable vector bundles, theorems of Mehta-Ramanathan~\cite{me-ra}, Flenner~\cite{Fl} and Langer~\cite{la} assert the stability of the restriction of these bundles to a general hypersurface of high enough degree with respect to the given polarization.
+As, Balaji and Koll\'ar~\cite[question 4]{balaji-kollar}, asked if, having chosen a very ample polarization, a stable reflexive sheaf on a normal projective surface restricts to a stable bundle on a general curve of degree $4$ or more, we in fact expect quite small optimal bounds on the degree.

+In this article, we address the following general questions: \begin{itemize} \item Produce examples of large rank stable vector bundles on Fano manifolds of small degree. \item More specifically, what can be said about the stability of the restriction of an irreducible homogeneous bundle $E$, defined on a homogeneous space $Y$, to a subvariety~$X\,\subset\, Y$ with emphasis on giving good bounds on the degree and a description of the required features of the \emph{general} subvarieties~? \end{itemize}